Spectrum Energy Research Corp

 Spectrum Energy Reactor

 A fission reactor redesigned around the principle that every energy band in the waste stream has an optimal conversion pathway.
-Active shielding harvests gamma, X-ray, and neutron bands currently discarded as heat.
-Also functions as the manufacturing facility for SE Cell fuel isotopes.
+Current reactors convert about 33% of fission energy to electricity through steam turbines — and dump the remaining 67% as waste heat into shielding, cooling water, and the environment.
+The Spectrum Energy Reactor leaves the 33% steam cycle untouched and adds active shielding layers that harvest the gamma, X-ray, and neutron energy currently being thrown away.
+The reactor also serves as the manufacturing facility for SE Cell fuel isotopes.

-• Harvest from waste — never steal from thermal
+• Harvest from waste — never steal from the existing thermal cycle

 The Product